MalcolmUX-Y/dwe-v2/README.md

 ### No hidden inference

-If the system is uncertain, it returns `unknown`
+If the system is uncertain, it returns `unknown` or degrades to a safer representation
 It does not fabricate structure

+---

+### Conservative by design

+The system only keeps structure that is explicitly supported by surface signals

 ---

 ### Layer separation

 Each stage has a single responsibility
 No stage compensates for another

 ---